horans/game-feature-board/README.md

 Icons have to be `svg` with flatten `path` to change color.

-### Submit
+### Scores

-It's a dummy json for preview only.
+We use dummy `json`s for preview only.
-Setup your own API to submit results.
+Setup your own API to add/get results.

 ## Extra